-lcon Description Ŕ Mutes or restores speaker sound. ((T)) Turns the wireless feature on or off.
-412 NOTE: A wireless network must be set up before a wireless connection is possible. Ø Turns the touchpad on or off.
+lcon Description Ŕ Mutes the microphone. ?
+Opens the "How to get help in Windows 10" webpage. Ŕ Mutes or restores speaker sound. (cI 2) Turns the wireless feature on or off.
+NOTE: A wireless network must be set up before a wireless connection is possible. Ø Turns the touchpad on or off.
 F Turns the touchpad and touchpad light on and off.
 Switches the screen image among display devices connected to the system.
-For example, if a monitor is connected to the computer, repeatedly pressing the key alternates the screen image from computer display to monitor display to simultaneous display on both the computer and the monitor. ( Initiates Sleep, which saves your information in system memory.
+For example, if a monitor is connected to the computer, repeatedly pressing the key alternates the screen image from computer display to monitor display to simultaneous display on both the computer and the monitor.
+L Initiates Sleep, which saves your information in system memory.
 The display and other system components turn off and power is conserved.
 To exit Sleep, briefly press the power button.
-C CAUTION: To reduce the risk of information loss, save your work before initiating Sleep.
+IMPORTANT: To reduce the risk of information loss, save your work before initiating Sleep.
 Provides quick access to your Skype for Business calendar.
-NOTE: This feature requires Skype ® for Business or Lync ® 2013 running on Microsoft Exchange or Office 365 ® servers.
-Turns the screen sharing function on or off. ليا NOTE: This feature requires Skype for Business or Lync 2013 running on Microsoft Exchange or Office 365 servers. ۵.
-Answers a call. $\triangleright$ • Starts a call during a 1-on-1 chat. • Places a call on hold.
+NOTE: This feature requires Skype® for Business or Lync® 2013 running on Microsoft Exchange or Office 365® servers. Ļ Turns the screen sharing function on or off.
 NOTE: This feature requires Skype for Business or Lync 2013 running on Microsoft Exchange or Office 365 servers.
-Ends a call.
+S Answers a call.
+Starts a call during a 1-on-1 chat.
+Places a call on hold.
+NOTE: This feature requires Skype for Business or Lync 2013 running on Microsoft Exchange or Office 365 servers.
+2 Ends a call.
 Declines incoming calls.
 Ends screen sharing.
 NOTE: This feature requires Skype for Business or Lync 2013 running on Microsoft Exchange or Office 365 servers.